 - Please consider any personal information shared here private and confidential.
 This includes not sharing the link to the recordings of our meetings with anyone outside the group.

 - I will start and end on time, and I request that you try to arrive on time to avoid disrupting the group.
 If you arrive late please join the group quietly.
+If possible, let me know if you will be arriving late or need to leave early.

 - We will have a scheduled break halfway through the meeting.
 In order to avoid disrupting the meeting, please get your beverage before we start or wait until break time.